How to redact material from your thesis

 - you want to gain time to seek a publishing contract

 - you already have a contract with a publisher and they want you to restrict access for a defined period of time.

 If your thesis has been funded (for example by a research council or commercial funder) you must check that the embargo does not conflict with their requirements.

-Use this if your thesis contains sensitive or confidential material throughout which is too extensive to be redacted.
+- It contains material of a confidential material throughout which is too extensive to be redacted

 - When you deposit in Moodle, select the 1 year embargo period.
 When we receive your completed form, we will apply a permanent embargo to your thesis in KAR.